 The combination of disappointment and profit-taking also took its toll on the U.S. 10-year bond yields, which tends to have a direct correlation with how USD/JPY and a lot of other yen crosses also trade.

 Thing is, the strong U.S. bond yields already put upward pressure on the yen before they fell.
 You see, the BOJ has promised to buy enough bonds to keep 10-year Japanese government bond yields “around zero percent” to encourage investors to put their moolah on riskier, higher-yielding assets.

 But with U.S. bond yields hitting notable highs before the Fed published its March policies, the directly-correlated JGB yields also saw upward pressure, which then inspired rumors that the BOJ would have to adjust and relax its 0% mandate.
-That would mean less JGB purchases for the BOJ and less yen in the open markets!
+That would mean fewer JGB purchases for the BOJ and fewer yen in the open markets!

 Shinzo Abe’s real estate scandal